Yoga & Mental Health

 There are many different forms or ‘schools’ of yoga out there, some of which are more to do with the pure physical fitness aspect (e.g., Bikram Yoga), and others which are more encompassing of a mind/body wellness approach (such as ‘yin yoga’).
 Slower, more meditative or mindful classes that incorporate meditation and breathing exercises in addition to the physical postures might be a good place to start for those seeking to enhance their mental health.

 At Foundation Psychology Victoria, Dr Zac Elizabeth Buchanan offers experiential workshops, teaching movement, breath and awareness skills to support mental wellbeing.
-Zac is running two courses in October 2019: a 6 week mindfulness course and a 4 week anxiety-specific course.
+Zac will next be running a 6 week mindfulness course in February 2020.
 Please contact us directly for more information.

 What impact can relaxation and activities such as yoga have on our overall wellbeing?